North End, Boston: Infrastructure

-Several ferries depart from Long Wharf, connecting the North End by water to Hull, Hingham, Charlestown, Salem (seasonally), Provincetown (seasonally), and Logan Airport.
-Seasonal ferries serving the Boston Harbor Islands also operate from Long Wharf.
+Seasonal private ferries serving the Boston Harbor Islands operate from Long Wharf.
 Boston Water Taxis provides seasonal, on-demand water taxi service from five North End docks: Long Wharf, Yacht Haven Marina, Sargents Wharf, Burroughs Wharf, and Battery Wharf.

 In 2017, the City unveiled a two-way protected cycle track on the east side of Commercial Street.
 Three BLUEBikes (formerly Hubway) bikeshare stations are on the edges of neighborhood: at Commercial and Fleet Streets, Hanover and Cross Streets, and Atlantic Avenue and Long Wharf.